Experience Dawki: Meghalaya's Crystal Clear River Paradise

 Ka Bri War Resort is a luxury resort on the way to Dawki River and Mawlynnong.
 They have two restaurants KBR Pure Veg Restaurant and a Non Veg APR Restaurant within the premises.
 Rooms are quite big with clean toilet.
 The main attraction is the room balcony which overlooks the green mountain and gives a very serene feeling.
 Ther are great views from the hotel as you see the valley and waterfall.

-How much time should I spend in Dawki?
+How much time should you spend in Dawki?

 Best Time to Visit Dawki: